HS-integral and Eisenstein integral normal mixed Cayley graphs

-A mixed graph is called \emph{second kind hermitian integral}(or \emph{HS-integral}) if the eigenvalues of its Hermitian-adjacency matrix of second kind are integers.
+A mixed graph is said to be HS-\emph{integral} if the eigenvalues of its Hermitian-adjacency matrix of the second kind are integers.
 A mixed graph is called \emph{Eisenstein integral} if the eigenvalues of its (0, 1)-adjacency matrix are Eisenstein integers.
-A mixed Cayley graph $Cay(\Gamma, S)$ is called \textit{normal} if $S$ is the union of some conjugacy classes of the group $\Gamma$.
-We characterize the set $S$ for which a normal mixed Cayley graph $\text{Cay}(\Gamma, S)$ is HS-integral.
-We also show that that every Eisenstein integral normal mixed Cayley graph is an HS-integral.
-We purpose a conjecture to prove its converse.
-In short, this paper extends almost all the results of Kadyan-Bhattarcharjya to normal mixed Cayley graphs.
+We characterize the set $S$ for which the normal mixed Cayley graph $\text{Cay}(\Gamma, S)$ is HS-integral for any finite group $\Gamma$.
+We further show that a normal mixed Cayley graph is HS-integral if and only if it is Eisenstein integral.
+This paper generalizes the results of [M. Kadyan, B. Bhattacharjya.
+HS-integral and Eisenstein integral mixed Cayley graphs over abelian groups.
+Linear Algebra Appl.
+645:68-90, 2022].

-\textbf{Keywords.} integral graphs; HS-integral mixed graph; Eisenstein integral mixed graph; normal mixed Cayley graph. \\ \textbf{Mathematics Subject Classifications:} 05C50, 05C25
+\textbf{Keywords.} integral graphs; HS-integral mixed graph; Eisenstein integral mixed graph; normal mixed Cayley graph. \\ \textbf{Mathematics Subject Classifications:} 05C50, 20C15.